PARTNERS

 PAL

-Francesco Ferro is the main collaborator of Musae from PAL Robotics.
-PAL Robotics is a leading company in robotics researching and creating robots and platforms for research, logistics, social service, and retail.
-For the Musae project, four technological partners will empower the approach by bringing relevant expertise in Artificial Intelligence-UB, wearables-ABACUS, robotics-PAL, and human-machine-interaction-UoM.
-During the project, technological companies like PAL Robotics will provide consultancy and support for art-tech residences.
+PAL Robotics is a leading company in robotics research and the creation of robots and platforms for research, logistics, social service, and retail.
+During the project, PAL Robotics provided consultancy and support for art-tech residences.
 After the project, PAL Robotics will be able to provide mentorship and support for new upcoming collaborations within (E)DIHs in the format of the Factory Model.

 ABACUS